Mohawk Valley Community College

 Mohawk Valley Community College (MVCC) is a public community college in Oneida County, New York.
 It is part of the State University of New York system.
-MVCC was founded in 1946 as the first community college established in New York State and currently consists of the main campus in Utica, N.Y., and a branch campus in Rome, New York It is the largest college between Syracuse, N.Y., and Albany, N.Y.
+MVCC was founded in 1946 as the first community college established in New York State and currently consists of the main campus in Utica and a branch campus in Rome.

-MVCC offers degrees and certificates in more than 90 areas including liberal arts, nursing, surgical technology, computer science, remotely piloted aircraft systems, graphic design, criminal justice, airframe and power plant technology (aviation maintenance), engineering, culinary arts, and accounting.

-MVCC also has non-credit courses available through its Corporate and Community Education Department, including training for security guards, Certified Nurse Assistants, paralegals, and tractor-trailer drivers.
-This department also has a variety of leisure learning courses and camps for kids throughout the year.

 Academics

 MVCC enrollment grew 25 percent from 2009 to 2012 and 2014 enrollment is 5,277 FTEs (full-time equivalent students).
 The average age of the students is 25.6 and 76 percent live in Oneida County.
 Twenty-one percent are minority students.

-MVCC enrollment fell 22 percent from 2011 to 2015, and 2015-16 enrollment was 4,800 FTEs (full-time equivalent students).
+MVCC enrollment fell 22 percent from 2011 to 2015, and 2015–16 enrollment was 4,800 FTEs (full-time equivalent students).
 The average age for all students is 21.9, and the average age for full-time matriculated students is 22.7.
 Male students account for 49 percent of the population, and female students are at 51 percent.
 Twenty percent are minority students.

 The school is served by approximately 132 full-time and 194 part-time faculty members.
 The full-time staff totals 160, with an additional 173 part-time staff.
 The student to faculty ratio is 20:1.

 Mohawk Valley Community College has been designated by the NSA and the Department of Homeland Security as the Regional Resource Center for the Northeast region of the United States.